Telecoms boom leaves rural Africa behind

 Some African regulators have set up funds to promote coverage, to which operators are expected to contribute.

-"If we can't subsidize, they'll never erect towers there," said Bashir Kamara, Project Manager at UADF.
+"If we can't subsidise, they'll never erect towers there," said Bashir Kamara, Project Manager at UADF.